-- male/female

-- white/black

-- white/Hispanic
+- male compared with female,

+- white compared with African American/black

+- white compared with Hispanic or Latino

+- not economically disadvantaged compared with economically disadvantaged,

-- not LEP-FLEP/LEP-FLEP
+- not LEP-FLEP compared with LEP-FLEP, and

+- without disabilities compared to with disabilities.

-The tables in Appendix H present the number of items classified as either "low" or "high" DIF, in total and by group favored.
-Overall, a moderate number of items exhibited low DIF and several exhibited high DIF; the numbers were fairly consistent with results obtained for previous administrations of the test.
+The tables in Appendix G present the number of items classified as either "low" or "high" DIF, in total and by group favored.
+Overall, a moderate number of items exhibited low DIF and several exhibited high DIF; the numbers were fairly consistent with results obtained in previous administrations of the test.